 It did not come as any surprise that the values most emphasised for future careers were diversified in all aspects of projects, and moving beyond scope-time-cost dictates for success to include achievements in cultural, social and environmental dimensions.

-We really had a wonderful time in Japan. it was an eye-opening trip where we had a diverse group traveling to a country with a diverse culture.
-The best part of this trip is that it taught us all how to get along with a completely new group members, (Like in Project management, we will get to work with members from a different country with different cultural and working process) adapting, organizing, finding the strength and weakness of team members to delegate and take up works for the exercises we have done .
-Apart from all this, I am really glad that I got a chance to travel with Mr.Alan, he was like a candle to all of us, giving and sharing his light of experience and enlighting us.
+We really had a wonderful time in Japan. it was an eye-opening trip where we had a diverse group travelling to a country with a diverse culture.
+The best part of this trip is that it taught us all how to get along with completely new group members, like in project management, we are required to work with members from different countries, cultures and working processes.
+We are required to adapt, organise, and find the strengths and weaknesses of team members to delegate and complete tasks.
+Apart from all this, I am really glad that I got a chance to travel with Professor Alan Patching, he was like a candle to all of us, giving and sharing his light of experience and enlightening us.
 We learned a lot just by observing him and listening to his experience.
-Alan has also organized a meeting with board members of a very high profile funds and asset management organization.
-That meeting gave us a practical insight of what we have learned all these days in our Portfolio management and other subjects.
-I can't thank you enough for organizing such an awesome and enlightening trip and helping me to enroll even at the last phase.
+Alan also organised a meeting with board members of a very high profile funds and asset management organization.
+That meeting gave us a practical insight of what we have learned in the Portfolio Management subject.

 Highlights from the Project Management Study Tour: Dubai 2016

 Does a trip like this help cement what you’ve learnt in Project Management?
 How so?

 I am convinced that the Dubai Study Tour helped me gain a better understanding of the various aspects of project management.
 Talking to people who have been managing projects for years and being able to learn from their experience is an infinitely valuable experience that no textbook in the world can offer.